 The sticker price to study one year at MIT is about $50,000.
 For a school like UT Austin, it’s about $37,000.
 The trick though is to stay within your state.
 Instead of $37,000, a Texas resident will only pay $10,500, netting a discount of over 70%.

-Here’s another tip.
+Here’s another tip on your journey to a six figure income.
 If your state doesn’t have a great petroleum engineering program, select chemical engineering.
 It’s not as lucrative and you might be a step behind, but oil and gas companies will still hire you.
 After about 3 years, there won’t even be any differentiation at all.

 Further, the ultimate advantage chemical engineers have is that they are not limited to the dirty oil industry!
 If solar wins out and the oil price tanks for good, you’ll have several industries where you can jump ship to: biotech, food, pharmaceutical, nuclear, you name it.

-Another advantage public schools have is their far broader acceptance of AP and community college courses (remember Step 1?).
+Another advantage public schools have is their far broader acceptance of AP and community college courses.
 After all of my credits were applied, I entered college as a junior and graduated in 3 years instead of 4.
 That’s an extra savings of $10,500 or $50,000 if I were smart enough to get into a school like MIT.
 I’m not even including room and board and textbook expenses.
 Absolutely huge.